EribertoPerez/OsTicket/README.md

 </p>
 # OsTicket
 <p>
-This is a simplified guide for installing, configuring, and testing the open source ticketing system OsTicket.
+This is a simplified guide for installing, configuring, and testing the open source ticketing system osTicket.
 If you need or want a more detailed explanation or guidance please feel free to connect with and message me here: www.linkedin.com/in/eriberto-perez-b33b41269
 </p>